 If you would like to learn more, I offer one to one lessons or group sessions.

-These are held at Toast Wellness Centre in Okehampton (above the coffee shop).
+These are held in Okehampton at the Ockment Centre.

 Booking is essential.
 Please email or ring 07866 013 637 to book and find out what you need to bring to the class.
 This class is suitable for beginners or experienced meditators.